 Private Commercial Insurance Options

 Insurance coverage through your employers of the Healthcare Marketplace will offer certain coverage for diabetes.
-You need to check your plan’s cop-pays and deductibles against free or reduced cost options from the states or pharmaceutical companies to determine what is the best choice.
+You need to check your plan’s cop-pays and deductibles against free or reduced-cost options from the states or pharmaceutical companies to determine what is the best choice.

 Helpful Tip: